 Nobody ever wants to order tarka dhal.
 Nobody seems to know what it is.
 I always get pushback.
 Then they taste it.
 “What did you say these lentils are called?
 They’re awesome.”
 Every time.

 Tarka dal is easy to make.
 It’s healthy.
 Satisfying.
 And it’s delicious.
-You need to try this.
+What more do you want?

 - 1 cup masoor dahl